J'Mar Smith: New England Patriots

 On May 5, 2020, Smith signed as an undrafted free agent with the New England Patriots.
-On July 26, 2020, he was waived before the start of training camp.
+On July 26, he was waived by the Patriots before the start of training camp.

 Smith had a tryout with the Green Bay Packers on August 23, 2020.

 Hamilton Tiger-Cats

 He signed with the Hamilton Tiger-Cats of the CFL on May 17, 2021.
 He was assigned to the practice roster as the 4th string quarterback.
-He was released on August 21, 2021.
+Smith was released by the Tiger-Cats on August 21.

 Birmingham Stallions

 Smith was selected in the 12th round of the 2022 USFL draft by the Birmingham Stallions, reuniting with his college head coach Skip Holtz.
 After leading the Stallions to a victory over the New Jersey Generals in the USFL Kickoff game, Smith was voted USFL Week 1 offensive player of the week.
 On July 3, Smith won the USFL championship game.

 Smith was placed on injured reserve by the team on April 19, 2023, following a torn ligament in his right hand.
-He re-signed with the team on August 11, 2023, and again on August 20, 2024.
-He largely took a backup role in the 2024 season, a role that left Smith unhappy and prompted Smith to briefly retire prior to the 2025 training camp and take a job working at Dunkin', the only company that would hire him because he reserved the possibility of returning to professional football.
+He re-signed with the team on August 11, and again on August 20, 2024.
+Smith largely took a backup role in the 2024 season, a role that left him unhappy and prompted him to briefly retire prior to the 2025 training camp and take a job working at Dunkin', the only company that would hire him because he reserved the possibility of returning to professional football.

 Smith re-signed with the Stallions on April 24, 2025, following a series of injuries to starters Alex McGough, Andrew Peasley and Matt Corral.
 He was released on April 28 but re-signed again on May 2.
 In week 9, Smith went 22-of-31 for 307 yards and 2 touchdowns and was announced as the UFL Offensive Player of the Week.
 Smith started the 2025 UFL Conference Championship but was benched during the game in favor of Corral.

 On August 22, 2025, in a move that coincided with the announcement that the Birmingham Stallions were safe from a possible relocation, Smith re-signed with the Stallions for the 2026 season.
+He resigned from the team and league in mid-December after the league announced plans to liquidate all eight teams' rosters and force all players under UFL contract into a centralized reallocation process, a move that also coincided with Holtz's resignation.